erikfork/detangler-maven-plugin/README.md

         id "com.impact.gradle.detangler" version "1.0-SNAPSHOT"
     }

 Also add the parameters.

-The `basePackages` parameter is a list of prefixes to the classes you want to include in the report.
-The rest of the parameters are optional:
+- `basePackages` (required) a list of prefixes to the classes you want to include in the report.
+- `allowedInCycle` (default `[]`) a list of elements that are expected to be in a cycle and should not cause a build failure.
+(TODO: The syntax is a bit weird, so make it more standard json)
+- `includeTest` (default `true`) controls whether test classes are included in the analysis/report
+- `level` (default `2`) passed directly through -- see docs in "detangler" project

+Example:

     detangler.basePackages=["com.myorg"]
     detangler.allowedInCycle=[ ]